mrsanz/Resume-Builder/src/coverletter.md

-Dear People Operations,
+To whom it may concern,

-I recently learned about several great opportunities at New Relic from my friend and former colleague, Karl Hiner.
-Your positions for Engineering Manager, Product Team and Engineering Manager, Realtime Analytics especially appeal to me.
-The bottom line is that I believe you have really awesome software and your Product First vision excites me because I believe it adds value to more people, generating solutions for a broader array of users.
-I am passionate about delivering quality software, enabling engineers to solve major problems with handcrafted solutions, and seek a stimulating position where smart, capable collaborators come together to deliver innovative solutions.
+I recently learned about the UI Manager, Web UI from your technical recruiter Aliina Sconniers.
+I am passionate about delivering quality software, enabling engineers to solve major problems with handcrafted solutions, and I seek a stimulating position where smart, capable collaborators come together to deliver innovative solutions.

-As a Manager, I value innovation, integrity of self and product, and mutual respect.
-Every member of the team is equally important and contributes to our collaborative success in delivering quality products.
-I build deep relationships, believing that supercharging other’s excitement is critical to inspiring success and driving results.
-I lead by example, modeling the skills and behaviors I expect to be reciprocated.

 Through my personal and professional experiences, I have:
 * Facilitated the promotion and recognition of my team, resulting in multiple direct reports receiving promotions quarterly, by identifying goals and challenges collaboratively with team members to bring out their absolute best, blocking weekly time for each person to work on their goals and professional development
 * Empowered team members by evaluating individual strengths and pairing colleagues to work together in ways they wouldn't have imagined